rocketmanv2/github-slideshow/_posts/0000-01-02-rocketmanv2.md

-add layout and text

-layout: slide
+Add layout: slide
-title: "Welcome to our second slide!"
+Add title: "Welcome to our second slide!"
 ---
-Hello,
+Add Text Hello,
-Use the left arrow to go back!
+More Text Use the left arrow to go back!